 Board of Directors.
-Our Board of Directors met six times and acted by unanimous written consent five times during 2012.
-All directors attended at least 75% of the meetings of the Board of Directors and of the committees on which they served during 2012, and four directors attended the 2012 Annual Meeting of Stockholders in person.
+Our Board of Directors met six times and acted by unanimous written consent seven times during 2013.
+All directors attended at least 75% of the meetings of the Board of Directors and of the committees on which they served during 2013, and five directors attended the 2013 Annual Meeting of Stockholders in person.
 Our Board of Directors expects each director to make a diligent effort to attend all Board and committee meetings, as well as each Annual Meeting of Stockholders.

 Committees.
 Our Board of Directors currently has, and appoints the members of, standing Audit, Compensation and Nominating and Corporate Governance Committees.
 Each of those committees is comprised entirely of independent directors and has a written charter approved by our Board of Directors.
 The current members of the committees are identified in the following table.
+With the addition of Mr. Jackson as a fifth independent director in 2013, the Board is considering revising the committee appointments after the election of directors at the Annual Meeting to more evenly distribute the responsibilities and workload.

 1 Board Committees

-- Nominating and
+Nominating and Corporate

-Corporate

 Director Audit Compensation Governance

 Michael Appling Jr. Chair ×

 Joseph E. Canon × × Chair

 Arthur L. French × Chair

 J. Kevin Griffin Deputy Chair × ×

+John E. Jackson X

 Audit Committee.
-During the year ended December 31, 2012, the Audit Committee met four times.
+During the year ended December 31, 2013, the Audit Committee met four times.
 The Audit Committee is responsible for selecting, engaging and discharging our independent accountants, reviewing the plans, scope and results of the audit engagement with our independent accountants, approving professional services provided by our independent accountants (as well as the compensation for those services), reviewing the independence of our independent accountants and reviewing the adequacy of our internal control over financial reporting.
 In addition, the Audit

 Committee is responsible for assisting our Board of Directors with its review and approval of the determination of the fair value of our debt and equity investments, and other financial investments, that are not publicly traded or for which current market values are not readily available.
 The current members of the Audit Committee are Messrs.
-Appling, Canon, French and Griffin.
+Appling, Canon, French, Griffin and Jackson.
 Our Board of Directors has determined that each of Messrs.
-Appling, Canon and Griffin is an "Audit Committee financial expert" as defined by the SEC.
+Appling, Canon, Griffin and Jackson is an "Audit Committee financial expert" as defined by the SEC.
 For more information on the backgrounds of these directors, see their biographical information under "Election of Directors" above.

 Compensation Committee.
-During the year ended December 31, 2012, the Compensation Committee met four times and acted by unanimous written consent once.
+During the year ended December 31, 2013, the Compensation Committee met four times and acted by unanimous written consent twice.
 The Compensation Committee determines the compensation and related benefits for our executive officers including the amount of salary, bonus and stock-based compensation to be included in the compensation package for each of our executive officers.
 In addition, the Compensation Committee assists the Board of Directors in developing and evaluating the compensation of our non-management directors and evaluating succession planning with respect to the chief executive officer and other key executive positions.
-The actions of the Compensation Committee are generally reviewed and ratified by the entire Board of Directors, except the employee directors do not vote with respect to their compensation.
+The Compensation Committee has the authority to engage the services of outside advisers, experts and others as it deems necessary to assist the committee in connection with its responsibilities.
+The actions of the Compensation Committee are generally reviewed and ratified by the entire Board of Directors, except the employee director does not vote with respect to his compensation.
 The current members of the Compensation Committee are Messrs.
 Canon, French and Griffin.